octobercms/docs/backend-forms.md

 - [Applying conditions to fields](#field-conditions)
 - [Extending form behavior](#extend-form-behavior)

 **Form behavior** is a controller modifier used for easily adding form functionality to a back-end page.
-The behavior provides three pages Create, Update and Preview.
-The preview page is a read-only version of the update page.
+The behavior provides three pages called Create, Update and Preview.
+The Preview page is a read-only version of the Update page.
 When you use the form behavior you don't need to define the `create()`, `update()` and `preview()` actions in the controller - the behavior does it for you.
 However you should provide the corresponding view files.

 Form behavior depends on form [field definitions](#form-fields) and a [model class](../database/model).
-In order to use the form behavior you should add it to the `$implement` field of the controller class.
+In order to use the form behavior you should add it to the `$implement` property of the controller class.
 Also, the `$formConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.

     namespace Acme\Blog\Controllers;